How to make dust filters for your PC case

 1. Make your own fan filters

-2. Cut tights to size
+2. Cut pantyhose to size

-You’ll want the material to be large enough to stretch taut over the fan intake, and to be glued at the sides.
+You’ll want the material to be large enough to stretch taut over the fan intake and to be glued at the sides.
 The mesh size is already small enough to catch dust, so stretching it will serve to boost airflow.

-3. Apple glue to fan frame
+3. Apply glue to fan frame

 Glue one edge of the material to the rear of the fan frame, using a thin bead to secure the material.
 Press the material in place and allow the glue a few moments to dry.